-I see this converge during my gap year when I co-founded a thrift shop called Velvet Youth Club (VYC), started a project on how to distribute food waste through an application, learned French and led a book club.
-Through VYC and my project, I learned how to collaborate and communicate with charitable organizations to support cancer survivors, animal shelters and COVID-19 frontlines.
+I see this converge during my gap year when I co-founded a thrift shop called Velvet Youth Club (VYC), started a project on how to distribute food waste through an application, learned French, and led a book club.
+Through VYC and my projects, I learned how to collaborate and communicate with charitable organizations to support cancer survivors, animal shelters and COVID-19 frontlines.
 Which are important skills that I take when representing North Korea in LIMUN when discussing safeguarding and critical infrastructure against threats from cyberspace with delegates to find a collective solution to enforce together as well as becoming the head of the self-defense club at school where I recruited and organized students.
 Leading the dissection of Tolstoy’s war and peace at my neighborhood made me realize the importance of language.
 The book has many translations, and the French language was not only used for communication but to also represent social standing, preserving historical, political, and cultural details from the time.
 This shows the importance of language in international relations for comprehension.
 Caustique is an instance in the book where the French word must be kept for readers to understand the intent, so it was a uniform agreement by all the translators to retain the word.
-Learning French, gave me profound understanding of Tolstoy’s lexical resource which made me understand his underlying intent and confidence to lead the book club.
+Learning French gave me profound understanding of Tolstoy’s lexical resource which made me understand his underlying intent and confidence to lead the book club.
 These were transferable skills that I applied when I was the secretary of best buddies where I organized potluck, gala dinners, and movie nights with our disabled buddies that we foster with branches of best buddies from other schools.

 In the future, I hope to be a political researcher and make valuable contributions through my findings and charitable work in society.

+Hi Amaris:

+Your essay presents many different sides of you shown through a plethora of activities.
+I really like how you transition from what you learned specifically in the discipline of politics to other unrelated extracurricular activities.

+In the second to last paragraph, you listed the following activities:

+Velvet Youth Club

+Distributing food waste

+Learned French

+Lead a book club

+MUN

+Head of self-defense club

+Secretary of Best Buddies

+I understand you want to showcase as many activities and skills you acquired as possible.
+However, as a reader, the number of activities you listed is a bit overwhelming and the structure seems to jump from one activity to another without proper transition.
+The word count also leaves very little room for you at the end to reflect on how all those activities tie into your pursuit of political research and your plans for the future.

+You can list down a bunch of activities (like you did at the beginning of the second to last para), but I suggest only elaborating on two or three that support your essay strongly to keep with the word count.
+I suggest clearly segmenting the paragraphs for each activity.
+Also indicate explicitly what skill/lesson you learned from each activity and how that relates to politics.

+At the end, I think you have a really good opportunity to craft a solid concluding paragraph to show the admissions officer your well-rounded life.
+Go back to your introduction and summarize concisely what you learned through all these activities focusing on: 1) how that ties into politics, and 2) what you plan to do in the future.

+All the best!